Alternative Textbook Grant

 The OU Libraries' Alternative Textbook Grant (ATG) incentivizes instructors to abandon costly course materials in favor of those available to their students for free.
 Since 2014, the Alternative Textbook Grant has saved OU students $3.1M in course material costs contributing to the North American open education movement's total savings of $1B for the same time period.
-OU Libraries awards up to $2,500 for successful applications, and CAS, CoE, and PACS have agreed to award discretionary matching funds.
-Faculty in those colleges have the potential to receive $5,000 for their implementations of alternative course materials.
+OU Libraries awards up to $2,500 for successful applications, and some colleges award discretionary matching funds.
+Faculty in colleges offering matching funds have the potential to receive $5,000 for their implementations of alternative course materials.
 Successful applications will be categorized in one of the following ways:

 Open Educational Resources are any type of educational materials that are in the public domain or are released under the terms of an open license.
 The nature of these open materials is such that anyone can legally and freely copy, use, adapt and re-share them.
 OER range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation.
 (UNESCO) –and yes, troves of these materials exist and OU Libraries wants to help you use them.